shakes76/PatternAnalysis-2024/README.md

 Transformations include resizing and normalization.

 ## Training, Validation, and Testing Splits
-The dataset is divided into training, and test sets with a split ratio of 70%/30%.
-The training set is used for optimizing model parameters and the test set for evaluating model performance.
+The dataset is divided into training, test and validation sets with a split ratio of 70%/15%15%.
+The training and validation sets are used for optimizing model parameters and the test set for evaluating model performance.

 ## File Structure